 Explore this spelling list: Year 5, Term 1, Week 4: -cious and -tious endings.
 Make the most of these interactive activities and resources to help you learn.
 Click on Learn, Games, Test, Print, or Write to explore all the available spelling tools.

 Learn to spell words ending in -cious and -tious.
-These often describe qualities and feelings.
+Click on the speaker icon to hear the word.

 |